Kavaeric/VRCCreaturesInHeaven/TIMING.md

 * Each beat is 750 ms.
 * Each measure is 3000 ms (4 beats per measure).
-* Including the added silence at the start, it is about 90 measures and 2 beats long, or 362 beats long.
+* The song is about 90 measures and 2 beats long, or 362 beats long.